dnlzrgz/winzig/README.md

 This project started as a "manual" clone of the `microsearch` project to be able to better understand how some things worked.
 Later, I decided to start implementing some changes like using [`httpx`](https://www.python-httpx.org/) instead of [`aiohttp`](https://docs.aiohttp.org/en/stable/index.html) or keeping all the data in a SQLite database.

 ## Features

-- **Fetch only what you need**: winzig optimizes data retrieval by exclusing content that is already in the database, making sure that only new content is fetched after the intial crawl.
+- **Fetch only what you need**: winzig optimizes data retrieval by excluding content that is already in the database, making sure that only new content is fetched after the initial crawl.
 - **Async, Async, Async**: crawling as well as the posterior data processing operate asynchronously, resulting in lightning-fast performance.
 - **Efficient data management with SQLite**: everything is kept in a SQLite database in your home directory.
 - **Easy to use**: searching is just one command; the setup is handled after the initial data fetching.

 ## Installation

 > You'll need Python >= 3.12 to be able to run winzig.

 ### pip